 La NiñaLa Niña is generally the opposite condition to El Niño.
 The central and eastern Pacific water surface near the equator surface cools to below mean temperatures.

-El Niño Southern Oscillation (ENSO)The El Niño Southern Oscillation is a cycle of switching back and forth between El Niño and La Niña conditions with a period of near neutral conditions between the two states.
+El Niño Southern Oscillation (ENSO)The El Niño Southern Oscillation is a cycle that switches back and forth between El Niño and La Niña conditions.
 Each condition can last several months to a couple of years and occur every few years.
-They both tend to peak in late Fall and Early Winter but affects on weather can last well beyond that time into the spring and summer.
+They both tend to peak in late Fall and Early Winter but can influence weather into the spring and summer.

-Arctic Oscillation (AO)The Arctic Oscillation is an oscillation between strong and week pressure gradients between the Arctic and the higher mid latitudes (around 45 deg N).
+Arctic Oscillation (AO)The Arctic Oscillation is an oscillation between strong and week pressure gradients between the Arctic and the higher mid-latitudes (around 45 deg N).
 For reference, the latitude of Duluth International Airport in Duluth, MN is 46.84 degrees north.
-The positive phase is defined by lower than mean pressure in the arctic and higher than mean pressure in the mid latitudes.
-The negative phase is marked by higher than mean pressure in the Arctic and lower than mean pressure in the mid latitudes.
-A strong pressure gradient and stronger polar vortex circulation exists with the positive phase.
-A weak pressure gradient and weaker polar vortex circulation exists with the negative phase.
+The positive phase is defined by lower than mean pressure in the Arctic and higher than mean pressure in the mid-latitudes.
+The negative phase is marked by higher than mean pressure in the Arctic and lower than mean pressure in the mid-latitudes.
+A strong pressure gradient and stronger polar vortex circulation exist with the positive phase.
+A weak pressure gradient and weaker polar vortex circulation exist with the negative phase.
 The pattern extends through the depth of the troposphere, as noted in the National Snow and Ice Data Center's Cryosphere Glossary, and thus affects the strength and latitudinal position of the jet stream.
 Generally expect a stronger, more zonal, and more northern Jet with the positive phase.
-The pattern switches between phases every several weeks to several months but can stay dominantly in one phase or the other for a year or more.
+The pattern switches phases every several weeks to several months but one or the other can dominate for a year or more.

-Pacific Decadal Oscillation (PDO)The Pacific Decadal Oscillation is an oscillation in water temperature that affects most of the Pacific Ocean in the Northern Hemisphere. is a longer period fluctuation in Pacific Ocean temperatures.
+Pacific Decadal Oscillation (PDO)The Pacific Decadal Oscillation is an oscillation in water temperature that affects most of the Pacific Ocean in the Northern Hemisphere.
+The alternating phases of the oscillation last longer than those of the El Niño Southern Oscillation.
 The negative phase, also called the cool phase, is indicated by warmer than average water temperatures in most of the Pacific Ocean in the Northern Hemisphere but surrounded on the edge (like a horseshoe?) with cooler than average water temperatures off the coast of Central and North America with the cooler water bending west into the Gulf of Alaska.
-The positive phase, also called the warm phase is basically the reverse.
+The positive phase (also called the warm phase) is basically the reverse.
 Each phase can last several years to several decades.